woctezuma/deep-learning-resources/README.md

 > Francis Bach is a researcher at INRIA in the Computer Science department of Ecole Normale Supérieure, in Paris, France.
 He has been working on machine learning since 2000, with a focus on algorithmic and theoretical contributions, in particular in optimization.

+-   [Facebook][facebook-blog]

+> Facebook is an American multinational technology conglomerate based in Menlo Park, California.

 -   [OpenAI][openai-blog]

 > OpenAI is an AI research and deployment company based in San Francisco, California.